 Due to complex supply chain systems, OEMs push automotive battery manufacturers to validate batteries before vehicle implementation.
 Today’s EV battery manufacturers must meet essential performance requirements for durability, comfort, noise, vibration, and harness (NVH) in a short development time covering battery design, simulation, and testing.
 If they fail to meet these standards, the cost is very high and unacceptable.
 Additionally, hardware needs to acquire data during vibration testing, or shaker test, for further processing.
 Siemens testing solution combines data acquisition and shaker testing with single hardware, significantly reducing test and data post-processing time.

-Test and validation engineers need to test their batteries against durability and reliability with correct test procedures in a very efficient way to prevent costly product recalls after bringing the product into the market.
-Siemens solutions enable battery design and testing to warrant reliable operation throughout the lifetime using real-life measurements and testing profiles to accelerate testing without over or under testing the battery unit.
-For example, OEMs can use fatigue damage spectrum (FDS) to compare qualification evidence of potential component suppliers.
-While automotive suppliers can classify different OEM test needs, standardize on test profiles, and use FDS to compare other specifications and design a single qualification test.
+Test and validation engineers must test their batteries against durability and reliability with correct test procedures in a very efficient way to prevent costly product recalls after bringing the product into the market.
+Siemens solutions enable battery design and testing to warrant reliable operation throughout the lifetime using real-life measurements and testing profiles to accelerate testing without over or under-testing the battery unit.
+For example, OEMs can use the fatigue damage spectrum (FDS) to compare qualification evidence of potential component suppliers.
+While automotive suppliers can classify different OEM test needs, standardize test profiles, and use FDS to compare other specifications and design a single qualification test.

 Watch the on-demand webinar and discover vibration qualification testing solutions for battery development to validate batteries based on defined standards, increasing test tailoring and efficiency.
 Register to watch now!

 Simcenter solutions combine simulation and testing to deliver lighter, stronger, and more durable designs at all design stages, from road load data acquisition, analysis, data mining, load prediction, stress, and fatigue analysis, up to balancing weight, strength, and durability.